guanghetv/postgres-feature/exists.md

 -- With the inner join,
 -- any record with more than one foreign key in orders referring to a primary key in products creates a
 -- undesired duplicate in the result set.

+/*
+The reduced costs of this query plan are more than obvious - and lower costs mean fewer I/O accesses.
+So, in future a more detailed analysis of such queries is worth a look */

 explain analyze SELECT DISTINCT p_name FROM p JOIN o USING(p_id);
                                                               QUERY PLAN